Back to Technical Rhymer

 The dictionary

-Three layers, each honestly labeled in the UI:
+Five layers, each honestly labeled in the UI:

 Engineering: aggressively static

 The site is static files — no database, no framework, no build step at runtime.
-All dictionary data (~15 MB across six bundles) is baked into plain JavaScript files loaded with <script> tags, which means search works offline and even opened directly from disk over file://.
+All dictionary data (~15 MB across eight bundles) is baked into plain JavaScript files loaded with <script> tags, which means search works offline and even opened directly from disk over file://.
 The heavy word-vector and WordNet bundles are lazy-loaded only if the offline sense filter is actually used.
-The single exception to "no server" is the word-sense relay described above — a fixed-function endpoint that exists purely so the AI key never ships to your browser.
+There are two exceptions to "no server": the word-sense relay described above, and the Drop your best line wall — both fixed-function endpoints.
+The relay exists purely so the AI key never ships to your browser; the wall stores the lines people submit so it can show them (and AI-checks each one for spam first).

 Data files are regenerated by small Python scripts in build/ (CMUdict parsing, wordfreq scores, GloVe quantization, WordNet extraction, Urban Dictionary ranking and grapheme-to-phoneme).
 The runtime never depends on them.
 Pinned result tabs and your preferences (fuzzy matching, stress handling, sort, match mode, panels) persist in localStorage only — no cookies — and stick across visits.
 Searches also sync into the address bar (?q=AH+N+JH), so any query is shareable as a plain link; opening someone else's link never overwrites your own preferences.